NawattY/nestjs-starter/README.md

 * The main TypeORM CLI configuration is in `src/database/data-source.ts`.
 This file is used by TypeORM CLI commands for migrations and other operations.
 It should be configured to find your entities (typically located within feature modules like `src/modules/**/*.entity.ts`) and migration files.
 * The NestJS database connection module is in `src/core/database/database.module.ts`, which uses the configuration provided via the `CoreConfigService` and/or project-specific typed database configurations from `src/config/database.config.ts`.
+* For advanced setups (multiple connections or read replicas), consider extending `DatabaseModule` with additional configuration files and providers.

 ### Migrations